lightning/bolts/02-peer-protocol.md

 the `open_channel` message.

 The sender:
+  - if `channel_type` includes `option_zeroconf`:
+    - MUST set `minimum_depth` to zero.
+  - otherwise:
     - SHOULD set `minimum_depth` to a number of blocks it considers reasonable to avoid double-spending of the funding transaction.
-  - MAY set `minimum_depth` to zero if it trusts the peer.
   - MUST set `channel_reserve_satoshis` greater than or equal to `dust_limit_satoshis` from the `open_channel` message.
   - MUST set `dust_limit_satoshis` less than or equal to `channel_reserve_satoshis` from the `open_channel` message.
   - if it sets `channel_type`: